AstraDev0/Trombinoscope/README.md

 # Trombinoscope

-Welcome to the Trombinoscope project made with React Native and Expo.
-This document describes the features, installation, and structure of this project.
+Welcome to the Photo Directory project made with React Native and Expo.
+This document describes the features, and structure of this project.

 ## Technologies Used